-MONITORING AND REPORTING PROGRAM ı Adopted Mitigation Measures Responsibility for Implementation Mitigation Schedule Mitigation Action Monitoring/ Reporting Responsibility Monitoring Schedule • Idling times shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to 5 minutes (as required by the California airborne toxics control measures, Title 13, Section 2485 of California Code of Regulations).
+MONITORING AND REPORTING PROGRAM Monitoring/ Adopted Mitigation Measures Responsibility for Implementation Mitigation Schedule Mitigation Action Reporting Responsibility Monitoring Schedule Idling times shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to 5 minutes (as required by the California airborne toxics control measures, Title 13, Section 2485 of California Code of Regulations).
 Clear signage shall be provided for construction workers at all access points.
 All construction equipment shall be maintained and properly tuned in accordance with manufacturers' specifications.
 All equipment shall be checked by a certified mechanic and determined to be running in proper condition prior to operation.
 Post a publicly visible sign with the telephone number and person to contact at the lead agency regarding dust complaints.
 This person shall respond and take corrective action within 48 hours.
 The air district's phone number shall also be visible to ensure compliance with applicable regulations.
-Mitigation Measure M-AQ-N1b (Cathedral Hill, Davies [near-term], St. • Project Sponsor/Constructi on Contractor(s) During demolition, excavation, and construction.
+Mitigation Measure M-AQ-N1b (Cathedral Hill, Davies [near-term], St. To reduce exhaust emissions of ROG, NOX, PM10, and PM2.5 by construction equipment at the CPMC campuses, CPMC and its construction contractor shall implement the following BAAQMD-recommended control measures during construction in both the near term and the long term: on Contractor(s) During demolition, excavation, and construction.
 Construction Contractor(s) to implement control measures.
 Project Sponsor and ERO.
-Considered complete upon receipt of final monitoring report at completion of • Idling times shall be minimized, either by shutting equipment off when not in use or by reducing the maximum idling time to 2 minutes, to the extent feasible.
+Considered complete upon receipt of final monitoring report at completion of Idling times shall be minimized, either by shutting equipment off when not in use or by reducing the maximum idling time to 2 minutes, to the extent feasible.
 Clear signage shall be provided for construction workers at all access points. construction.
 All construction equipment shall be maintained and properly tuned in accordance with the manufacturers' specifications.
 All equipment shall be checked by a certified mechanic and determined to be running in proper condition before operation.
-Mitigation Measure M-AQ-N2 (Cathedral Hill Campus) Project Sponsor/Constructi on Contractor(s) During demolition, excavation, and construction.
+Mitigation Measure M-AQ-N2 (Cathedral Hill Campus) To reduce risk associated with exhaust emissions of DPM by construction equipment during construction of the Cathedral Hill Campus and all other LRDP sites, CPMC and its construction contractor shall implement the following BAAQMD-recommended control measures during Project Sponsor/Constructi on Contractor(s) During demolition, excavation, and construction.
 Construction Contractor(s) to implement control measures.
 Project Sponsor and ERO.
 Considered complete upon receipt of final monitoring